-Effective professionals realize that assimilative knowledge can be the most difficult to challenge because its meaning and use can appear so rational as to be technically unquestionable.
-Overcoming what amounts to a myopic belief in assimilative knowledge is even more difficult because intuitive locked into a view of themselves as technical experts, [and they] find nothing in the world of practice to occasion reflection.
-They have become too skillful at techniques of selective inattention, junk categories, and situational control techniques, which they use to preserve
+Schön makes a strong case that technical rationality can dominate professions to the point that members lose track of the interdependent complex interactions that make each case unique.
+Professionals become locked into a view of themselves as technical experts, [and they] find nothing in the world of practice to occasion reflection.
+They have become too skillful at techniques of selective inattention, junk categories, and situational control techniques, which they use to preserve constancy of their knowledge-in-practice.

-A practitioner's reflection can serve as a corrective to over learning.
-Through reflection, he can surface and criticize the tacit understandings that have grown up around the repetitive experiences of a specialized practice, and can make new sense of the situations of uncertainty or uniqueness, which he may allow himself to experience.38 constancy of their knowledge-in-practice.
 For them, uncertainty is a threat; its admission a sign of weakness.
-Others, more inclined toward and adept at reflection-in-action, nevertheless feel profoundly uneasy because they cannot say what they know how to do, cannot justify its quality or rigor.39
+Others, more inclined toward and adept at reflection-in-action, nevertheless feel profoundly uneasy because they cannot say what they know how to do, cannot justify its quality or rigor.